Sales & Marketing Advice

 Step four is to continue the conversation.
 You want to end with a question related to your pitch or your industry, such as “Have you ever had that problem in your line of work?” or “Is that a product/service you’ve ever needed?”

-Step five is to put these all together into one statement.
-Start with your hook, then introduce yourself and what you do.
-Talk about your target audience and how you’re making a difference.
-Involve the participants by making it relevant to them.
-End with a question (or another call-to-action, such as “contact me for a consultation,” if appropriate to the situation.)
+Step five is to combine all of these into one cohesive statement.
+Begin with your hook, then introduce yourself and describe your role.
+Discuss your target audience and how you’re making a positive impact.
+Involve participants by making the content relevant to them.
+End with a question (or another call-to-action, such as “contact me for a consultation,” if appropriate to the situation).

 Writing an elevator pitch for your business requires effort, and effectively promoting your business is critical.
-Click here and fill out my contact form for a video call to discuss how to rock your elevator speech.
+Click here to fill out my contact form and schedule a video call to discuss how to craft an effective elevator speech.

 Coach Dave